UK election: Britain goes to the polls

 Story highlights

-- Polls open at 7 a.m. local time for some 46 million registered voters
+- Polls opened at 7 a.m. local time for some 46 million registered voters

 - A firm result is not expected until early Friday morning in Britain